osnr/rpi-bitbang-ethernet/README.md

 [photo of Pi connected to cut-open Ethernet cable]

-After seeing how little code it is on an FPGA, I wanted to reimplement it in C to understand it better / maybe prototype more ideas / maybe prototype better ways to represent it.
+In particular, after seeing how little code it is on an FPGA, I wanted to reimplement it in C to understand it better / maybe ultimately prototype more ideas / prototype better ways to represent it.
 (I'm capable of thinking in C but not in Verilog, yet.
 And that fpga4fun example is pretty dense & inlined; reading the code doesn't tell you much about the protocols.
 Other examples online are mostly assembly for constrained platforms, equally dense in their own ways.)

 The Raspberry Pi 4 is [fast
 enough](https://github.com/hzeller/rpi-gpio-dma-demo) to bit-bang